 How Does an Ant Queen Create a New Ant Colony

 It is quite interesting to know that the only way to create a new ant colony is for the queen to survive the mating process and move from the old colony to create a new one.
-Some number of worker ants follow her and practically offers her protection and food.
+Some number of worker ants follow her and practically offer her protection and food.

 Without those ants, a queen would never have the chance to fertilize the eggs, and new eggs couldn’t survive.
 Worker ants are there to build a colony and secure the place for the queen and her eggs.